 At the end of last week’s episode, Jason Wilkes appeared to be dead and at the beginning of this episode we are still lead to believe this, as Peggy mourns him (did anyone alert his family and friends though?).

 Peggy, Sousa and the S.S.R. crew search Wilkes home and seem to stumble upon a lot of evidence that prove that Wilkes was a Russian spy, which seems so incredibly unlikely that I didn’t even for a moment suspect it to be true.
 It seemed like a bit of a stretch, and even when Peggy tells Howard that she suspects that the evidence was planted there and Howard says that it makes sense because, “he’s already a target because of the color of his skin”.
 It’s one of the rare instances where they acknowledge the racist society that they are living in.
-Howard openly refers to the Arena Club as a speciality of that culture as well.
+Howard openly refers to the Arena Club as a specialty of that culture as well.

 Later on, they discover that the zero matter has trapped Jason Wilkes in an alternate dimension, and he can only be seen or heard with a special formula that Howard concocts.
 And Howard and Wilkes work together in the hopes of making him tangible again, and able to touch.